Y1fanHE/y1fanhe.github.io/publications/README.md

 - **2021**

-  - Yifan He, Claus Aranha: **Solving Multi-objective Optimization Problems with Differential Evolution and Lexicase Selection**. *Symposium of JSEC 2021*.
+  - Yifan He, Claus Aranha: **Solving Multi-objective Optimization Problems with Differential Evolution and Lexicase Selection**. *Symposium of the Japanese Society of Evolutionary Computation 2021*.

 - **2020**